 Without access to one accurate source of information, it is nearly impossible to make informed, fact-based decisions.
-As such, it’s important to choose a solution that collects the data from your ERP system and other various silos, and consolidates into a single repository.
+As such, it’s important to choose a solution that collects the data from your ERP system and other various silos and consolidates it into a single repository.
 This ensures you are getting the most value from your ERP and streamlines the integration process.
 For instance, Phocas is compatible with more than 30 ERP systems.
 The out-of-the-box integrations for popular ERPs are a great starting point, making it easy to get up and running quickly.

 Does it provide pre-built content ready for your needs?

 The next step is to ask the data analytics vendor whether the solution comes with any pre-built content created specifically for your particular needs.
 A number of self-service data analytics solutions have been developed to address the unique needs of key industries.
 Take, for example, Phocas data analytics has been developed for manufacturers, distributors and retailers.
 Pre-built content enables companies to measure key metrics for product-centric businesses.
 These types of industries must address issues such as declining customers, maintaining accurate stock levels without carrying overstock and product margin variance.
 Therefore, Phocas software provides hundreds of pre-built queries to address these pain points and opportunities, among others.
-An added benefit to pre-built queries is to empower new, nontechnical users to successfully use the solution.
-When a solution is intuitive and user-friendly, nontechnical staff will be more likely to embrace it.
+An added benefit to pre-built queries is to empower new, non-technical users to successfully use the solution.
+When a solution is intuitive and user-friendly, non-technical staff will be more likely to embrace it.

 Implementation and ongoing training - what is the final cost?

-Before investing in a solution, it’s important to determine the compatibility with your ERP as that will effect implementation and set-up costs.
+Before investing in a solution, it’s important to determine the compatibility with your ERP as that will affect implementation and set-up costs.
 Does the solution also need ongoing data cleansing and management, and is this included or does that cost more?

 Likewise, as your company grows, so too will your solution.
 So, determine any additional costs of scaling the solution to meet your changing needs.

-While these are some of the essential factors to consider while you are researching data analytics solutions, other considerations you may find important are time to implement and security features.
+While these are some of the essential factors to consider while you are researching data analytics solutions, other considerations you may find important are the time to implement and security features.